-Perspective | Ruth Bader Ginsburg gave her life to country — and her heart to the performing arts
+Perspective | Ruth Bader Ginsburg gave her life to the country — and her heart to the performing arts

 The answer was obvious.
 She couldn’t stay away.
 That’s what passion for the arts does to a person.

 She loved them, and the people who make art loved her back.
 When the artistic directors of Arena Stage and Shakespeare Theatre, Molly Smith and recently retired Michael Kahn, married their partners, it was Ginsburg who officiated.
 Her captivation by opera was such that in 2016, she was cast as the comic Duchess of Krakenthorp in the Washington National Opera’s “The Daughter of the Regiment.”
-That same year, when Signature revived Stephen Sondheim and John Weidman’s musical “Road Show,” the props department paid a loving tribute to Ginsburg: they put her likeness on the production’s faux $10 bills.
+That same year, when Signature revived Stephen Sondheim and John Weidman’s musical “Road Show,” the props department paid a loving tribute to Ginsburg: They put her likeness on the production’s faux $10 bills.

-“Please tell Prop Show crew $10 bills were the highlights of today,” the justice wrote in a thank-you to Signature’s director of advancement and planning, Christine Stanley.
+“Please tell Prop Shop crew $10 bills were the highlights of today,” the justice wrote in a thank-you to Signature’s director of advancement and planning, Christine Stanley.
 “I will give one to my daughter, one to my son, and frame the third for me.”
 Lo and behold, said Maggie Boland, Signature’s managing director, “Christine saw a TV interview with Justice Ginsburg that was filmed in her kitchen — and the framed note was on her wall.”

 “When she loved something, she loved it,” Boland observed.
 “She saw our production of ‘Passion’ three times.”

-She was so devoted a patron of opera, a habit that started when she was a teenager, that she became a fixture at the WNO’s after-parties, staged in the Kennedy Center’s Terrace Theater.
-Deborah Rutter, the Kennedy Center’s president, said in an interview that it was the justice’s practice to reflect deeply on each production she saw, and to treat performers with a fan’s exuberance.
-“Here was she was, a superstar, and she approached each of the singers as though they were the superstars, which was so beautiful,” Rutter said.
+She was so devoted a patron of opera, a habit that started when she was a teenager, that she became a fixture at the Washington National Opera’s after-parties, staged in the Kennedy Center’s Terrace Theater.
+Deborah Rutter, the Kennedy Center’s president, said in an interview that it was the justice’s practice to reflect deeply on each production she saw and to treat performers with a fan’s exuberance.
+“Here she was, a superstar, and she approached each of the singers as though they were the superstars, which was so beautiful,” Rutter said.
 “Imagine being any one of them.
 And they were dumbstruck.”

 It’s not difficult to understand the magnitude of the uplift it provides for an actor or a singer or playwright or a stagehand to have the undivided, enthusiastic attention of a storied figure from democracy’s control room.
 Or to imagine the poignancy for this ardent admirer of their work to be deprived, along with the rest of us, of live performance in the final months of her life.
 But while she was alive, she seemed to relish the stage, especially when she got to join in.